Ricci-Positive Metrics on Connected Sums of Projective Spaces: Construction of the Core

 \section{Construction of the Core}

-In this section, we present the proof of Theorem \ref{A}, that there exists a Ricci-positive metric on the punctured projective spaces so that the boundary is a convex, round sphere.
-In Section \ref{projectivespace}, we recall that punctured projective spaces can be thought of as disk bundles of the tautological bundle.
-Thus the work in Section \ref{quotient} allows us to define doubly warped Riemannian submersion metrics on the punctured projective spaces.
-In section \ref{perelmancore}, we explain how this construction agrees with the definition present in \cite{Per1}.
-We conclude with the proof of Theorem \ref{A}, by considering the equations of Lemma \ref{wraithricci} in the particular case of projective spaces and picking specific choices of warping functions.
+In this section, we present the proof of Theorem \ref{A}, that there exists a Ricci positive metric on $\mathbf{P}^n\setminus D^{dn}$ so that the boundary is a convex, round sphere.
+In Section \ref{projectivespace}, we recall that $\mathbf{P}^n\setminus D^{dn}$ can be thought of as disk bundles of the tautological bundle.
+Thus Proposition \ref{mainexample} allows us to use doubly warped Riemannian submersion metrics to define metrics on $\mathbf{P}^n\setminus D^{dn}$.
+We prove Theorem \ref{A} in Section \ref{theproof}, by applying Lemma \ref{wraithricci} in the particular case of projective spaces and picking specific choices of warping functions.
+We finish in Section \ref{perelmancore} by showing how our construction agrees with the definition present in \cite{Per1}.